Family, Friends & Support People

 - Share facts about the death in a safe space with trusted people, if possible, and allow time for processing the news.
 It may be necessary to repeat the information.

-- Avoid commonly used phrases that may not be logical to the autistic, such as “passed away” or “went to be with angels” or “is in a better place.”
+- Avoid commonly used phrases that may not be logical to the autistic person, such as “passed away” or “went to be with angels” or “is in a better place.”

-- Understand that an autistic’s reaction to news of a death may differ from a neurotypical person’s reaction.
+- Understand that an autistic person’s reaction to news of a death may differ from a neurotypical person’s reaction.
 This may include having no reaction, repetitious vocalization, sensory overload, pacing, laughter, or other self-soothing behaviors.